querqy/querqy-elasticsearch/README.md

 #### Controlling generated query parts (#19)

 The parameters in the `generated` object control the fields and the weights of the query parts that were created during query rewriting.
-These query parts can occur in the matching query - for example, synonyms or (de)compound words - or in boosting queries (see `rewritten_queries` in @TODO above).
+These query parts can occur in the matching query - for example, synonyms or (de)compound words - or in boosting queries (see `rewritten_queries` in [`boosting_queries`](https://github.com/renekrie/querqy-elasticsearch#boosting-queries-6) above).

 ##### (`generated`) `query_fields` (#20)